15 Canis Majoris

 15 Canis Majoris is a variable star in the southern constellation of Canis Major, located roughly 1,200 light years away from the Sun.
 It has the variable star designation EY Canis Majoris; 15 Canis Majoris is the Flamsteed designation.
-The star is visible to the naked eye as a faint, blue-white hued star with a apparent visual magnitude of +4.8.
+The star is visible to the naked eye as a faint, blue-white hued star with an apparent visual magnitude of +4.8.
 It is moving away from the Earth with a heliocentric radial velocity of 28 km/s.